davidrozwod/kiwi_sort/README.md

 # Debugging

-All codes executed without error or warnings
+All codes executed without warnings or errors

 # PyPlot of the kiwi weight dataset